 Here’s a great list of habits for that purpose: 99 habits for a better life

 13. Organize your whole life.

-There’s no better time to organize your life then when your life feels boring.
+There’s no better time to organize your life than when your life feels boring.

-An organized home, reviewed and decluttered life can give you a whole boost of motivation and spark up your excitement again.
+An organized home, reviewed and decluttered life can give you a full boost of motivation and spark up your excitement again.